flutter/website/src/docs/cookbook/networking/web-sockets.md

 In this example, connect to a [test server provided by websocket.org](http://www.websocket.org/echo.html).
 The server sends back the same message you send to it.

-## Directions
+This recipe uses the following steps:

   1. Connect to a WebSocket server
   2. Listen for messages from the server
-  3. Send Data to the Server
+  3. Send data to the server
   4. Close the WebSocket connection

 ## 1. Connect to a WebSocket server